nilanbais/storingsanalyse-generator/README.md

 - *metadata*._year - Internal storage for remembering the year of the analysis that is being executed.
 - *metadata*.unsaved_updated_meta - space to hold the updated metadata before it is saved to longtime storage.

-## Class modules
+## Class methods
-All the module names are presented with an instance of the class named *metadata*.
+All the method names are presented with an instance of the class named *metadata*.

 Only the usable endpoints will be explained in this documentation.
-The private modules aren't going to be explained.
+The private methods aren't going to be explained.

 ---
 ### *metadata*.get_all_data()